Effective Date: 25 May 2018

 4. How to Contact Us

 writing to us at:

 5.2 Dispute Resolution

 You may also report privacy complaints to a local data protection authority.
-For reference, we set out below the identity of the national data protection authorities in each European country in which we have offices:
+For reference, we set out below the identity of relevant national data protection authorities:

 Czech Republic: the Office for Personal Data Protection, https://www.uoou.cz/